byteduck/duckOS/README.md

 - [libm](libraries/libm): The math portion of the standard C library.
 - [libpond](libraries/libpond): The library used for interfacing with the pond window manager / compositor.
 - [libgraphics](libraries/libgraphics): A library which provides a few utilities for working with graphics such as image format loading.
+- [libui](/libraries/libui): A library which provides a UI framework for applications.

 ### Ports